 Step 1: Determine what to sell and how to manage inventory

-For some people finding what to sell is extremely easy, most are artists, crafters, and designers.
-They often come to eCommerce websites to sell their goods – their own creations.
+For some people finding what to sell is extremely easy, mostly are artists, crafters, and designers.
+They often come to Ecommerce websites to sell their goods - their own creations.

 Why did these groups usually find it easy when it comes to finding out what and which to sell, because it's their hobby, the thing they are good at.
 And, if you are struggling to find out what to sell, you might want to go down a similar path.
 Think about your interests and then see if you are able to use your knowledge and skills to create products that can attract customers.